2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

     1. ✅ Improve Settings/Resources Stack to have internal quick access to deep objects using a path like `"Images.Content.Width"`
     1. ✅ Create API `DependenciesBase` to better handle log attachments to dependencies
 1. ✅ TinyMCE upgrade to v6
+1. ✅ Drop `_` prefix requirement on cshtml files by protecting them in an another manner
+    1. ✅ It's not needed on Oqtane, as the files are not accessible
+    1. ✅ Only needed ATM on DNN because each file could be called from the browser directly
+    1. ✅ Probably make sure all base classes refuse to render standalone
+1. ✅ Ability to use compressed GZIP data for DataTimeline (patrons)
+    1. ✅ Technical features
+    1. ✅ Toggle to turn on/off

 Probably also do: